 1. A team approach to solving your problem.
 You are not hiring a single lawyer but are hiring a team of lawyers and staff who have a combined 50 years of experience doing bankruptcy work in Oregon.
 Lawyers in our firm have done approximately 10,000 bankruptcy cases so to paraphrase an insurance company – “we know a lot because we’ve seen a lot”

-2. Your consultation will be with an attorney who expects to spend about an hour getting your questions answered.
+2. Your case evaluation will be with an attorney who expects to spend about an hour getting your questions answered.
 Bankruptcy can be a stressful process and people have varied goals besides just debt elimination.
 You want it done RIGHT THE FIRST TIME with no surprises.
 It is worth spending more time speaking with a lawyer and develop a strategy to solve your financial problem.

 3. Your attorney meets with you to sign the bankruptcy papers.
 It is absolutely vital that the roughly 40 page bankruptcy document is accurate and presents the information in a way to facilitate your goals.
 Once you and your paralegal have made an initial review of your paperwork, the attorney will spend as much time with you as needed reviewing the paperwork and make any necessary changes.
 Some firms charge lower fees because they rely on a staff member to review your petition with you.

 4. One of the lawyers on your team will attend the bankruptcy hearing with you.
 Some law firms save money by sending coverage counsel to the hearing.
 Imagine the stress of filing for bankruptcy and when you go to the only hearing required of you….the lawyer assisting has no clue about your case!
 Not going to happen with your team at Michael D. O’Brien & Associates.